The Two Synod Solution

 The need for Spiritual Integrity:

-The original passage of the PUP report and reinterpretation of the Trinity, placed both of the theological schools on their first collision course, (with each of the two theological school's interpretation of the scriptures, and their spiritual integrity, being directly challenged).
-The Progressives feel that their interpretation of the scriptures, makes restrictions on relationships, and sexual expression, irrelevant and allows for a more all inclusive definition of doctrines such as the Trinity.
-The Evangelicals feel that this is an attack on Biblical Authority, that the Father does have preferences for forms of relationships and sexual expression, as stated in the scriptures.
-The Evangelicals also feel that the re-interpretation of basic Christian Doctrines such as the Trinity is an attack on Biblical Authority.
+The original passage of the PUP report and reinterpretation of the Trinity, placed both of the theological schools on a collision course, (with each of the two theological school's interpretation of the scriptures, and their spiritual integrity, being directly challenged).
+The Evangelicals felt that the re-interpretation of basic Christian Doctrines such as the Trinity, the singularity of Jesus Christ as the only way to reconcile and begin a relationship with God the Father, and departures from scriptural views of human sexuality, amounted to an assault on Biblical Authority.
 Each camp feels the need to protect their Spiritual Integrity, in these matters, in order to fully serve the Lord Jesus Christ, in their various ministries.